-GTOCP4: This can occur if you did not enter your location, date and time data and follow the Normal Startup Procedure.
-Every time you start up at a new location or change your time, you must follow the Normal Startup procedure to send vital date, time and location data to your mount.
+GTOCP4: This can occur if you did not enter your location, date and time data and follow the Normal Startup Procedure with the keypad set to AUTOCONNECT:NO. Every time you start up at a new location or change your time, you must follow the New Setup startup procedure to send vital date, time and location data to your mount.
 Otherwise, it will be lost.

-I am upgrading my Keypad from the website and the loader appears to be working but no data is appearing on the window other than sending page x...
+I am upgrading my keypad from the website and the loader appears to be working but no data is appearing on the window other than sending page x...

 GTOCP4 only with versions prior to P01-01-14.
-In most cases this is caused by attempting to load the Keypad through the bottom port on the control box.
-The Keypad MUST be loaded through top COM port on the control box or the load will fail.
-If you have already attempted to load your Keypad in this manner and are only left with a blinking cursor on the window, you can start the loading steps from the start and your Keypad will load properly.
+In most cases this is caused by attempting to load the keypad through the bottom port on the control box.
+The keypad MUST be loaded through top COM port on the control box or the load will fail if you do not have a more recent version installed.
+If you have already attempted to load your keypad in this manner and are only left with a blinking cursor on the window, you can start the loading steps from the start and your eypad will load properly.
 Please follow all download instructions very carefully.